Integrate Cloud Database (MySQL) using Logstash

 chown -R logstash:logstash /etc/logstash/data

-An example of setting Cloud DB for MySQL is as follows:
+The following is an example of a Cloud DB for MySQL configuration.

 • Create table